HCMID/projectvalidator/README.md

 ## Documentation

-The documentation at  <https://hcmid.github.io/projectvalidator/> is out of date.
+The documentation at  <https://hcmid.github.io/projectvalidator/> is being revised from scratch for the current version of `projectvalidator`.